 From his printing house in San Francisco, he sent literature forbidden there to the Russian Empire.
 It is believed that it was he who convinced the US government to buy Alaska from the Russians.

-Subsequently, Agapiy acquired a plot of land in California, called it "Ukraine".
-And although he associated himself with Ukraine, the Russian community of the United States claimed its origin.
+Subsequently, Agapiy acquired a plot of land in California, named it “Ukraine”.
+And although he associated himself with Ukraine, the Russian community in the United States claimed his ancestry.

 Ukrainians from California at the state level have achieved recognition of Goncharenko as a leading American figure with Ukrainian roots.

-About an hour by car from San Francisco, a group of Californian Ukrainians gather in a regional park.
+About an hour's drive from San Francisco, a group of Californian Ukrainians gather in a regional park.
 They go on foot to the officially recognized reserve "Ukraine".

-The first political Ukrainian immigrant, Agapiy Goncharenko, is buried in this land.
+The first political Ukrainian immigrant, Agapiy Goncharenko, was buried on this land.